-Our application contains four threads: heap, sin, cos, and main.
+Our application contains five threads; four of which that have registered themselves with specific thread names: heap, sin, cos, and main.
 Rows for individual threads show only events logged by that thread.
 In addition, there is a user events graph near the bottom that shows events for all threads.

 You will see blank labels and graphs in your timeline.
 These are the labels and graphs for the main and heap threads which are not logging any events.
 The contents of the label are not shown until at least one event is logged by the main thread.
 If you see all blank labels, you likely didn't click in the middle of the timeline as instructed in the preceding step.

-In "Using Tracepoints" on page 3-39 in the Using NightView section, we inserted tracepoints into the sine and cosine threads, which registered themselves as "sin" and "cos", respectively.
+In "Using Tracepoints" on page 3-23 in the Using NightView section, we inserted tracepoints into the sine and cosine threads, which registered themselves as "sin" and "cos", respectively.